Updated August 21, 2017

 Overall, it’s very clear that Earnest wants to help their borrowers as much as possible.
 Throughout their website, they take time to explain everything involved with the loan process.
 Their priority is educating their borrowers.

-While Earnest does have a nice starting APR at 4.25%, remember to take advantage of the other lenders out there and shop around.
+While Earnest does have a nice starting fixed APR at 3.25%, remember to take advantage of the other lenders out there and shop around.
 You are never obligated to take a loan once you receive a quote, and it’s important to do your due diligence and make sure you’re getting the best rates out there.
 If you do find better rates, be sure to notify Earnest.
 Otherwise, compare rates with as many lenders as possible.

 Shopping around within the span of 45 days isn’t going to make a huge dent in your credit; the bureaus understand you’re doing what you need to do to secure the best loan possible.
 Just make sure you’re not applying to different lenders once a month, and your credit will be okay.

 *We’ll receive a referral fee if you click on offers with this symbol.
 This does not impact our rankings or recommendations.
 You can learn more about how our site is financed here.